Jackson, COVID and a retirement show Congress' partisan path

 Democrats deserved some blame for being outmaneuvered.
 House Democrats shot down a $15 billion agreement in March, rejecting compromise budget savings to pay for it.

-And in glaringly tone-deaf political timing, the Centers for Disease Control and Prevention announced last week, just as bargainers were finalizing their latest compromise, that the Trump-era immigration curbs would lapse on May 23.
+And in glaringly tone-deaf political timing, the Centers for Disease Control and Prevention announced April 1, just as bargainers were completing their latest compromise, that the Trump-era immigration curbs would lapse May 23.

 That gave Republicans an irresistible political gift to pursue.